FKnottenbelt/Docker_for_rails/notes/notes.md

    package list if only intall changes
 - `COPY . /usr/src/app/` copy all files from our local current (.)
-   dir to /usr/src/app/  Nb current= wherever the dockerfile is
+   dir to /usr/src/app/  Nb current= wherever the dockerfile is You will want to split this in a update Gemfile part and an update files part to avoid re-installing all gems when changing a file.
 - `WORKDIR /usr/src/app` cd into /usr/src/app
 - `RUN bundle install` which we want to do from inside our app dir
 - `CMD ["bin/rails", "s", "-b", "0.0.0.0"]` default command to run when